XuejianXiong/WGS_VarML/README.md

 # WGS_VarML

-Machine learning–based prediction of genomic variant pathogenicity using whole-genome sequencing (WGS) data.
+### Genomic Variant Pathogenicity Prediction Pipeline

+A scalable, reproducible Nextflow workflow for whole-genome sequencing (WGS) variant classification.

 ## Overview

-WGS_VarML is an end-to-end pipeline for predicting the pathogenicity of genomic variants.
+WGS_VarML is an end-to-end computational pipeline designed to predict the clinical significance of genomic variants using machine learning.
+It integrates high-confidence labels from ClinVar with functional annotations from VEP, gnomAD, and CADD to train and deploy supervised classifiers.

- - High-confidence clinical labels are sourced from ClinVar.
- - Variants are annotated with functional, population, and conservation information using tools such as VEP, CADD, and allele frequency databases like gnomAD.
- - The pipeline produces ML-ready features and trains supervised models for binary classification (pathogenic vs benign).

-The project demonstrates a fully reproducible workflow from raw WGS/VCF data to ML-ready features and model evaluation.
+### Key Features

+ - Scalable Orchestration: Powered by Nextflow DSL2 for seamless parallel execution.
+ - Robust Feature Engineering: automated parsing of complex VEP strings and one-hot encoding.
+ - Model Benchmarking: Side-by-side comparison of XGBoost, LightGBM, Random Forest, and Logistic Regression.
+ - Deterministic Environments: Fully locked dependencies via pip-compile and Docker support.

 ## Data Sources